moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 ![Get output of deployed aggregator contract](/images/builders/tutorials/oracles/phala/phala-9.webp)

-Upon returning to Remix, click `latestRoundData` once more and after waiting a moment, you should see an accurate value returned.
+Upon returning to Remix, click `latestRoundData` once more, and after waiting a moment, you should see an accurate value returned.

 ![Get output of deployed aggregator contract](/images/builders/tutorials/oracles/phala/phala-10.webp)